Skip to main content

 Gain Additional Industry Qualifications

-Students have the opportunity to achieve two qualifications awarded by the American Hotel & Lodging Association - Certification in Hotel Industry Analytics (CHIA) and Certification in Advanced Hospitality and Tourism Analytics (CAHTA).
+During your degree you can access additional professional training and achieve two qualifications awarded by the American Hotel & Lodging Association - Certification in Hotel Industry Analytics (CHIA) and Certification in Advanced Hospitality and Tourism Analytics (CAHTA).

-Learn a Language
+Participate in an International Project and Learn a Language

 Understanding the Industry

-The Marketing and International Tourism Management industry is a dynamic and globally influential field that merges the art of marketing with the art of hospitality, catering to the needs of travellers and creating memorable experiences.
+The Marketing and International Tourism Management industry is a dynamic and globally influential field that merges the art of marketing with the art of tourism, hospitality, catering to the needs of travellers and creating memorable experiences.
 It involves the strategic planning, promotion, and management of tourism destinations, attractions, and services.

 Career Opportunities